 Occupational asthma is the most common cause of adult onset asthma and makes up 9 -15 per cent of cases of asthma in adults of working age.

 - In some industries up to 10 per cent of employees develop occupational asthma.

 Why would someone get occupational asthma?

-There are 2 types of occupational asthma depending on what causes it.
+There are two types of occupational asthma depending on what causes it: